Wine glass

 A wine glass is a type of glass that is used for drinking or tasting wine.
 Most wine glasses are stemware (goblets), composed of three parts: the bowl, stem, and foot.
 There are a wide variety of slightly different shapes and sizes, some considered especially suitable for particular types of wine.

-Some authors recommend one holds the glass by the stem, to avoid warming the wine and smudging the bowl; alternately, for red wine it may be good to add some warmth.
+Some authors recommend that one hold the glass by the stem, to avoid warming the wine and smudging the bowl; alternately, for red wine it may be good to add some warmth.

 Before "glass" became adopted as a word for a glass drinking vessel, a usage first recorded in English c.
 1382, wine was drunk from a wine cup, of which there were a huge variety of shapes over history, in many different materials.
 Wine cups in precious metals remained in use until the Early Modern period, but as glass got better and cheaper, were generally replaced everywhere except in churches, where chalices are still normally in metal.
 In wealthy homes in England, glasses replaced silver wine cups of very similar size and shape in the 1600s.